 Well overall, I can honestly say I enjoy the shine this offers, as well as the general de-frizzing.
 I also like the addition of humectants and antioxidants

 And my hair definitely feels slightly more hydrated and moisturised after using this (and as I said, I do love that scent) so I’ve added this to the rotation of silicone-based products which I use to smooth my fluffy hair, which also includes the excellent IGK Mistress Hydrating Hair Balm**.

 So for the price though would I rebuy Gisou’s Hair Oil?
-Probably not (unless I end up missing that scent too much).
+Possibly not (although I could easily end up missing that scent too much).
 That’s not because this isn’t a great product though, just that there are some brilliant alternatives that are a lot cheaper.

 Great for: Damaged hair that lacks shine/ post styling smoothing/ pretty much all hair types.
 Anyone who likes their hair products in beautiful glass bottles with photogenic aesthetics (so that’s everyone then)

-Not-so-great for: The wallet…ouch.
-Anyone who likes their haircare without a side of silicones.
+Not-so-great for: My wallet…ouch.
+Also anyone who likes their haircare without a side of silicones.